Why bridging the urban-rural divide might save our lives

 As the world grapples with the devastation of the coronavirus, one thing is clear: The United States simply wasn’t prepared.
 Despite repeated warnings from infectious disease experts over the years, we lacked essential beds, equipment, and medication; public health advice was confusing; and our leadership offered no clear direction while sidelining credible health professionals and institutions.
-Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that one could be even more deadly.
+Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that one could be even deadlier.
 So how do we fix what COVID-19 has shown was broken?
-In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time around?
+In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time?

 Months before Donald Trump won the 2016 presidential election, flipping the state of Wisconsin from blue to red, political scientist Katherine J. Cramer published The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker.
 People outside of the state’s metropolitan areas, Cramer found through dozens of interviews, had grown to distrust that “liberal elites” had their best interests in mind.
 “Rural resentment—no less than partisanship, race, or class,” the book argued, “plays a major role in dividing America against itself.”

-Four years later, those divisions are as solid as ever, and a pandemic has shown us how deadly they can turn.
-Cramer, a political science professor at University of Wisconsin-Madison, watched the virus hit the state’s cities first.
+Four years later, those divisions are as solid as ever, and a pandemic has shown how deadly they can turn.
+Cramer, a political science professor at the University of Wisconsin, Madison, watched the virus hit the state’s cities first.
 Amid a tornado of misinformation and political polarization, many people in more rural—and more conservative—corners of the state became skeptical about whether the pandemic response they were hearing about was designed for them.

 Stanching a pandemic relies on a delicate social contract; you have to wear a mask, but you need your neighbor to wear a mask, too.
 And even a new presidential administration with a crack pandemic response team can only get so far if half of its constituents won’t heed its advice.
 I reached out to Cramer to hear her thoughts on how to bridge the urban-rural divide that’s now threatening all of our lives.

 On what drives some rural residents to resent mask-wearing directives and coronavirus warnings: My research has involved inviting myself into the conversations of people in neighborhood gathering places, like diners and gas stations and such, in more rural communities in Wisconsin.
-After about a year of doing that back in 2007-2008, it became pretty clear to me that, regardless of where I was in the state, there was this sense of people feeling like they weren’t getting their share of political power.
+After about a year of doing that back in 2007–2008, it became pretty clear that, regardless of where I was in the state, there was this sense of people feeling like they weren’t getting their share of political power.
 ‘All the decisions were made in Madison, or Milwaukee,’ they were saying, ‘they’re made by people in cities.
 And we don’t get a say in all these regulations that are imposed upon us.’
 They were also feeling like they weren’t getting their fair share of resources.
 In their minds, the good jobs and all the wealth are in the cities.
 And city people are just kind of oblivious to this, they don’t understand how good they have it.
 They were also saying, ‘We don’t get our fair share of respect, because the people making the decisions don’t understand our lives, don’t understand the challenges that we face.
 And really just don’t even like us.
 They think we’re racist, and sexist, and homophobic, Islamophobic.’
 They weren’t using those terms, but that was kind of the sentiment they were conveying.

 So when the pandemic came along, and because of the way it hit the United States, primarily in urban centers first, many people were resistant to the shutdowns and to the advice of public health measures because they were perceiving that these were decisions that were being made to fit urban situations.
 Like a one-size-fits-all kind of solution.
 ‘Those people in the cities making the decisions, they’re just clueless about the fact that it doesn’t make sense for me to wear a mask when I’m in my yard, because my yard is like 20 acres.’

-People would say to me, ‘tell me that whatever the government is doing is working for people like me.
+People would say to me, ‘Tell me that whatever the government is doing is working for people like me.
 We see a loss of business, we see a loss of people, we see a loss of farms, our community is challenged in so many ways.’
 I think what that means for the pandemic is they first felt the economic effects so hard and not the health effects.
 This perception that government regulation is bad for small business, harms small businesses, has kind of stuck.
 That’s still the basic sentiment.

 Looking at the map of COVID-19 rates, you can say, well, it’s not an urban problem anymore.
 It’s spreading like wildfire across the state.
 Part of what’s also going on is people are paying attention to the leaders that they trust.
 And in a lot of these places those are Republican leaning.
 The Republican leadership in the state is just very opposed to stay-at-home measures and even mask wearing.
 Much like President Trump, their behavior has been to not wear masks.